BS/MS in Mechanical Engineering

 Participants in the BS/MS Program in the Woodruff School can obtain a master's degree in mechanical engineering, nuclear engineering, medical physics, or in Georgia Tech's interdisciplinary bioengineering graduate program.
 There are two options to consider:

 The Non-Thesis Option is completed by taking 10 classes according to the MS degree requirements.
-In many cases, two courses can be counted towards both a student's BS and MS degrees, thereby streamlining the process.
-With proper planning, most MS non-thesis degrees could be completed in one year.
+With proper planning, most MS non-thesis degrees could be completed within three semesters beyond the BS degree.

 The Thesis Option involves working with a faculty member on a project in a wide range of research topics being investigated by Woodruff School faculty members.
 This will give the student hands-on experience in working with a faculty mentor; the opportunity to work in a laboratory or a research environment; and the chance to perform cutting edge theoretical and experimental work.
 These efforts will foster the student's career interests and expand their job prospects with certain employers.
 In some cases, a student will receive a graduate research assistantship, which includes a stipend and a tuition waiver.